Easton, Norfolk

 Easton is a village and civil parish in the English county of Norfolk.

-The village is located 6.2 mi north-west of Norwich and 9 mi east of Dereham, along the A47 between Birmingham and Lowestoft.
+Easton is located 6.2 mi north-west of Norwich and 9 mi east of Dereham, along the A47.

 History

 Easton's name is of Anglo-Saxon origin and derives from the Old English for the eastern farmstead or settlement.

-In the Nineteenth Century, archaeologists discovered a Forth Century Roman hoard consisting of 4,000 coins, yet there is little evidence of any Roman settlement in the vicinity of Easton.
+In the Nineteenth Century, archaeologists discovered a fourth century Roman hoard consisting of 4,000 coins, yet there is little evidence of any Roman settlement in the vicinity of Easton.

 In the Domesday Book, Easton is listed as a settlement of 17 households in the hundred of Forehoe.
 In 1086, the village formed part of the East Anglian estates of Alan of Brittany.